-Na Lynch-Shaw is currently a sophomore at UW-Madison pursing a degree in psychology and the education and educational services certificate.
+Na Lynch-Shaw is currently a sophomore at the UW-Madison pursing a degree in psychology and the education and educational services certificate.
 She hopes to become a clinical psychologist working with adolescents.
 In her free time, Na loves to spend time with her friends and go to concerts in the Madison area.
-She is also a member of Alpha Phi Omega, a service fraternity on campus for which members volunteer around Madison.
+She is also a member of Alpha Phi Omega, which is a service fraternity on campus where members volunteer around Madison.

 Maimee is a senior at UW-Madison majoring in Rehabilitation Psychology with an Education and Educational Services certificate.
 She is from Wausau, WI and aspires to become an Occupational Therapist in the future.
 She works at Midvale Elementary School as a Recreation Inclusion Staff and is a current signatory circle member on the organization Niam Laus Niam Hluas: Hmong Sisterhood.

 Mai Chia Xiong